gboeing/ppde642/syllabus/readme.md

 **Feb 24 - Spatial data**

-We introduce methods for working with spatial data.
+We explore advanced methods for working with spatial data.

 Readings to be completed prior to class: